 DJIA Index composition

 As the economy experiences changes, so do the Dow and its composites.
-Similar to other indices like the Russell 2000 index, all its components are price-weighted, which means that the price per share for each stock included is divided by the total number of stocks that make up the index.
+Similar to other indices like the Russell 2000 index or the Japanese Nikkei-225, all its components are price-weighted, which means that the price per share for each stock included is divided by the total number of stocks that make up the index.

 The corporations of the DJIA are chosen by a committee at Dow Jones S&P Index.
 The organisation ensures that a healthy and positive reflection of the US economy is at the forefront of the index, and this is the basis for them selecting only the top performing companies.